EdwinWenink/archive_fever/content/posts/9-OOObserverPattern.md

 }
 ```

 The therapist can observe multiple alcoholics in parallel and keeps track of the total amount of beers it has observed.
 Whenever an observed alcoholic drinks a beer and notifies its observer (the therapist in this case), the therapist knows it has to update its knowledge of the observed class.
-The Observer interface provides the update function that is called whenever the alcoholic calls the `notifyObservers()`[Java]  function.
+The Observer interface provides the update function that is called whenever the alcoholic calls the `notifyObservers()` function.
 It is possible that the therapist also observes other kinds of patients that are not alcoholics, so we need to distinguish what the therapist does for what kind of patient.
 In our case, we only care about alcoholics, but to be complete we still check the class of the object we observe to take the appropriate action.
 In this case we simply give the alcoholic a small preach every time he or she has a beer (probably not so effective, but hey I'm not a therapist myself).

 Let's test our code: